biodash/biodash.github.io/content/codeclub/S03E10_purrr/index.md

 ---
-title: "Session S03E10: Functional Programming With purrr functions"
+title: "Session S03E10: Functional Programming With purrr::map() Functions"
 subtitle: "Using functions from tidy's purrr package as an alternative to loops."
 summary: "In this session of Code Club, we'll consider some functions from the purrr package, which can be used as efficient alternatives to for loops and the `apply()` functions we explored in the previous session."
 authors: [mike-sovic]